 When it comes to sports photojournalism (shooting racing, soccer or running), you need a special lens for sports photography with a focal length varying from 80 to 400mm.

-In addition to the above-mentioned gear, you also need some good light sources, the best tripod, protection equipment, and spare camera batteries.
+In addition to the above-mentioned gear, you also need some good light sources, tripod brands' products, protection equipment, and spare camera batteries.

 Those trying to figure out how to become a photojournalist often make one and the same mistake – they are shy to offer their services.
 In fact, you must fight for every chance to tell a story with your photograph.